visore-non-siete-soli-piccoli.jpg

 Project goals

-Eni Foundation’s initiative offered tangible support to socially disadvantaged children and adolescents suffering from eating disorders, providing an emergency response both to the economic difficulties and the social hardship this population group is facing.
-Besides the three biggest cities in Italy - Milan, Rome and Naples – the project was also extended to the cities of Ravenna, Gela, Taranto and Porto Torres.
+The Eni Foundation's initiative offered tangible support to socially disadvantaged children and adolescents with food disorders, providing an emergency response to the economic vulnerability and psychological distress felt within this age group.
+Along with the three largest cities in Italy - Milan, Rome and Naples - the project involved Ravenna, Gela, Taranto and Porto Torres.

 The highlights